pytgcalls/old_docs/index.md

 > Added support for bitrate regulation

 # Audio Needed
-This is audio type needed
+The following is the required audio type

 Field | Value
 --- | ---